-- 8.3 The return to work interview should take place in a private place, and all discussions between the employee and the manager should be private and confidential.

-- 8.4 The line manager should:

-- welcome the employee back to work;

-explain to the employee that the purpose of return to work interview is to manage and monitor employees' absence and attendance to identify any problem areas and offer support where appropriate;

-- ask the employee to complete the sickness report form; - ask the employee about the reasons for his/her absence, ensuring that the question is asked in a supportive way without any suggestion that the employee is "to blame" for the absence; - ask the employee whether or not he/she has consulted a doctor or attended hospital; - if the employee's sickness lasts for eight calendar days or more, ensure that the employee has provided a fit note from his/her doctor, and this has been passed on to HR; and - inform the employee if he/she has hit a trigger point, and the consequences of having done so (see section 13 below). - 8.5 The line manager should complete the return to work interview section of the sickness report form and ask the employee to sign and date it also.
-The completed form should be sent to HR to file on the employee's personal record file.
+- 8.1 On the first day back at work after any period of sickness absence, the employee's line manager will arrange to meet informally with the employee.
+Guidance on conducting a return to work interview is available on the intranet or by clicking here. - 8.2 If this is not possible on the employee's first day back (for example, for operational reasons or because the manager is not available), the informal meeting should take place as soon as reasonably practicable. - 8.3 The return to work interview should take place in a private place, and all discussions between the employee and the manager should be private and confidential. - 8.4 The line manager should: - welcome the employee back to work; - explain to the employee that the purpose of return to work interview is to manage and monitor employees' absence and attendance to identify any problem areas and offer support where appropriate; - ask the employee to update iTrent with their last day of sickness absence for the line manager to approve (or the line manager can do this); - ask the employee about the reasons for their absence, ensuring that the question is asked in a supportive way without any suggestion that the employee is "to blame" for the absence; - ask the employee whether or not they have consulted a doctor, health professional or attended hospital; - if the employee's sickness lasts for eight calendar days or more, ensure that the employee has provided a fit note from a health professional, and this has been passed on to HR; and - inform the employee if they have hit a trigger point, and the consequences of having done so (see section 15 below). - 8.5 The line manager should complete the return to work interview section ion Itrent on the employee record.
 It is very important that the manager completes this form each time the employee returns to work so that the Council can keep track of the employee's pattern of absence. - 8.6 There may be occasions when the underlying reasons for the employee's absence are not easily classifiable.
 For example, the employee may have more than one health condition, or the employee may have been feeling unwell because of a bereavement.
 If there is any doubt as to the reasons for the employee's absence, the manager should consult HR to determine the most appropriate reason for the absence record.